This just in from my pal Holly Mabutas of Eat Cake Graphics:

 By Kay Mackenzie

-First of all, thank you so much to everyone who responded with kind condolences for Willie, and warm enthusiasm for my kitten stories.
-Your messages meant a whole lot to me.
+First of all, thank you so much to everyone who responded with warm enthusiasm for my foster kitten stories.
 There’s a followup… but I’ll save that for later.

 Several of the projects that appear in my book A Merry Little Christmas to Appliqué are on loan to my pal Debby at the Quilter’s Faire in Palm Desert, California.